kevbuh/babbleGPT/README.md

-# shakespeareGPT
+# babbleGPT

-"Unleashing boundless Shakespearean prose with the power of a transformer-based language model, trained on the complete works of The Bard himself."
+"Unleashing boundless Shakespearean prose with the power of a transformer-based language model, trained on the complete works of The Bard himself." - ChatGPT on this model getting trained on Shakespeare.

 ```babyGPT.py``` - 10.788929 million parameter generative decoder-only transformer based off of Andrej Karpathy's lecture.